IBM/trusted-service-identity/README.md

 ```console
 make build
 ```
-Now you can create an docker image:
+Now you can create a docker image:

 ```console
 make docker